JayGarland/Autoreply_Sydneybot_Reddit/README.md

 </details>

-3. if you choose to use ChatGPT as a core to engine the bot please Run this [file](./Youmo_gptbot.py)
+3. if you choose to use ChatGPT as a core to engine the bot please:

 <details>
 <summary>Follow this</summary>